MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="pattern"></a>Muster

-Formatiert:
-- vier Ziffern beginnend mit 0, 1, 2, 3, 6, 7 oder 8
+- zwei Ziffern in den Bereichen 00-12, 21-32, 61-72 oder 80
+- zwei Ziffern
-- ein Bindestrich
+- optionaler Bindestrich
 - vier Ziffern
-- ein Bindestrich
+- optionaler Bindestrich
 - eine Ziffer

-Unformatiert: neun aufeinander folgende Ziffern beginnend mit 0, 1, 2, 3, 6, 7 oder 8

 ### <a name="checksum"></a>Prüfsumme

-Nein
+Ja

 ### <a name="definition"></a>Definition